 Remote working, as a result of the pandemic, has also been a benefit for many employees including people with a disability.
 There is greater awareness and practice of alternative working arrangements, which anecdotally has made a positive impact in terms of reasonable adjustment and flexibility.

 What are we doing?

-We are building a talent pipeline by attracting more Aboriginal people and creating career development opportunities.
+We are implementing strategies to attract more Aboriginal people into the NSW public service and creating career development opportunities for our Aboriginal employees.
 We are also supporting the continued leadership growth of our existing Aboriginal talent through the Leadership Academy Aboriginal Career and Leadership Development Programs.